-1. Teach the Word daily and model integrity.
+1. Teach the Word daily, model integrity, and teach sound theology.

 - Men and women who are godly leaders have integrity.
 Integrity is moral uprightness; displaying strong principles based on truth.
 Without daily teaching of the Truth, your children will not know how to recognize it from the falsehoods constantly bombarding them from the news, social media, television, and popular music.